 Commitment #1: Support the Lenape people to address the consequences of centuries of destruction through our transitional justice work with the Lenape Center, including a range of activities such as training programs for New York City civil servants and other government officials in the United States on the prevention of genocide through the implementation of living land acknowledgements, raising awareness of the history of genocide against Indigenous populations throughout North America, and other projects identified by our staff and partners.

-Lastly, through the Auschwitz Institute’s work on Artivism – an exhibit that highlights the work of six artists and art collectives from around the world who use art as an instrument of activism in response to identity-based mass atrocity – we have sought to play a role in raising awareness of the genocide committed against the Indigenous populations of the North America.
-Among others, Artivism highlights work that was donated by survivors to the National Center for Truth and Reconciliation in Canada.
+Among others, Artivism highlights work donated by survivors to the National Center for Truth and Reconciliation in Canada.
 Canada established this national Truth and Reconciliation Commission in 2008, which collected testimony and evidence from survivors of the country’s so-called Indian Residential School System.
-While some survivors presented their testimony through speech, others donated objects that they had created to the Commission, using art to tell their stories of survival.
-We have been incredibly honored to be able to include artwork that has was created by survivors from Canada’s Indigenous communities in Artivism.
-The Artivism exhibition is currently on display at the Canadian Museum for Human Rights, with AIPG having worked in close coordination with our partners in Canada to receive the welcome of the Elders of Treaty 1 Territory prior to the exhibit opening.
+While some survivors presented their testimony through speech, others donated objects they had created to the Commission, using art to tell their stories of survival.
+We have been incredibly honored to be able to include artwork that was created by survivors from Canada’s Indigenous communities in Artivism.
+The Artivism exhibition was on display at the Canadian Museum for Human Rights from 30 April 2021 – 27 March 2022, with AIPG having worked in close coordination with our partners in Canada to receive the welcome of the Elders of Treaty 1 Territory prior to the exhibit opening.

 Commitment #2: Open all events taking place in Lenapehoking with the following acknowledgement statement: